PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Permanent life insurance is best suited for Canadians with permanent financial obligations, like a disabled adult child.
 It’s also well suited for high-net-worth individuals that regularly max out their TFSA and RRSP contributions.
 It may include extras like cash value components, investment accounts, or participating dividends (i.e. a share of your life insurance provider’s annual profits).

 Both term and permanent insurance coverage may be fully underwritten, which means it may require a medical exam, or no medical (which doesn’t).
-The no medical category is further divided into simplified issue life insurance that asks a few eligibility questions, and guaranteed issue life insurance that refuses no applicants.
+The no medical category is further divided into simplified issue life insurance (which requires a medical questionnaire and no medical exam), and guaranteed issue life insurance (which requires only basic questions and no medical exam).

-We always recommend applying for fully underwritten term life insurance first.
+Our expert recommendation: apply for fully underwritten term life insurance coverage first.

 Combined with a convenient, online buying experience and a 4.9-star rating on Google, PolicyMe takes the top spot among the 5 best term life insurance policies in Canada: